detrout/woldlab-rna-seq/docs/reference.rst

       to investigate the spike ins)

-Once your :ref:`howto.library.tsv` is generated, you can then run :ref:`commands.make_dag` now, before starting to make the experiment file if you'd like.
+Once your :ref:`reference.library.tsv` is generated, you can then run :ref:`commands.make_dag` now, before starting to make the experiment file if you'd like.

-.. _howto.experiment.tsv:
+.. _reference.experiment.tsv:

 experiments.tsv
 ---------------